kurniawano/ictpsp.github.io/_Learning_Objectives/overview.md

 * explain the purpose of creating a user-defined function
 * define a function with and without arguments
 * define a function with and without return values
-* define a function with multiple arguments and multiple return values
+* define a function with multiple arguments
+* create a tuple
+* define a function that returns a tuple
+* access an element of a tuple
 * define a function with optional or keyword arguments
 * specify data types in arguments and return value
 * abstract a problem as a function